 Who could return for Good Omens Season 2?

-If a Good Omens Season 2 was to happen, pretty much everyone in the original cast could return.
+Pretty much everyone in the original cast could return.
 Thanks to Crowley and Aziraphale helping avert disaster in the form of the apocalypse, everyone we met over the course of Season 1 lived to see another day.

 Among those most likely to return would be: Michael Sheen as Aziraphale; David Tennant as Crowley; Jon Hamm as Gabriel; Adria Arjona as Anathema Device; Jack Whitehall as Newton Pulsifer; Sam Taylor Buck as Adam Young; Frances McDormand as the voice of God; Michael McKean as Shadwell; and last but not least, Miranda Richardson as Madame Tracy.